onejeuu/sc-file/docs/source/usage/mapcache.rst

 .. warning::

    | Always leave the world before replacing its regions.
-   | Minecraft can overwrite changed region files with its cached chunks.
+   | Minecraft can overwrite changed files with its cached chunks.

 Existing files with the same ``r.<x>.<z>.mca`` name are replaced with ``.mca.bck`` backups.